by Sam Evans, edited by Jeff Campbell

 It is impossible a novel can contend with TV or computer.

 Most kids, given the choice, just won’t choose the book often enough to ensure it is a habit.

 Limiting or even banning screen usage until the reading is well-established will be the most important thing you can do to encourage reading.

-Something as simple as giving them a couple of books in the car for them to look at while they are in the their car seat is a much better option than installing an ipad for them to watch.
+Something as simple as giving them a couple of books in the car for them to look at while they are in their car seat is a much better option than installing an iPad for them to watch.